 Just one simple tweak is needed to convert the classic side dish into vegan scalloped corn — simply swap in plant-based substitutes for the dairy.
 Though it’s perfectly acceptable to make with frozen corn, especially in cooler months, this casserole side dish is especially good with barely-cooked, tender fresh corn kernels.

 A sturdy side dish that goes well with bean dishes and paired with other casseroles, it’s excellent served at everyday as well as special occasion meals.
-While the oven is going at 375º F, consider baking at the same time:

 - Potato, Apple, & Sauerkraut Stuffing

 - Vegan Cheddar Broccoli Rice Casserole (it’s fine to bake it at 375º F rather than the 400º designated; bake for 10 additional minutes)

 - Vegan Vegetable Lasagna (made without noodles)

 - 1 small or 1/2 medium zucchini, cut into 1/2-inch dice

 - 2 medium firm, ripe tomatoes, diced

 - 4 cups cooked fresh corn kernels (from 4 medium ears) or 16-ounce bag thawed frozen corn